giltene/GilExamples/SpinHintTest/JEPdraft.md

 Some hardware platforms benefit from software indication that a spin wait loop is in progress.
 Some common execution benefits may be observed:

-A) The reaction time of a spin wait loop construct may be improved when a spin hint is used due to various factors, reducing thread-to-thread latencies in spinning wait situations.
+A) The reaction time of a spin wait loop construct may be improved when a spin wait hinting is used due to various factors, reducing thread-to-thread latencies in spinning wait situations.

 and